 7. Sauce: Pour the sauce into the pan, stir to combine, and let cook for another minute or two, until the sauce is bubbling.
 Turn off the heat, and stir the basil into the pan.

-*Extra quick sauce: skip the sauce above, and use 2 tbsp oyster sauce and 2 tbsp soy sauce, whisked together.
+*Extra quick sauce: skip the sauce above, and use 2 tablespoon oyster sauce and 2 tablespoon soy sauce, whisked together.
 (Or, just use all oyster sauce).

 As I keep saying, stir fry in a nonstick skillet instead of a wok.